There’s great debate scurrying around the hair community about the use of protein on one’s hair. It’s been termed protein sensitivity.

 Protein should ONLY be part of a treatment that you use to strengthen your hair.
 Leave In Conditioners, Serums, Curl Enhancers etc, should typically not contain protein.
 Why?
 Because protein should only be used with heat as part of a treatment to fortify or temporarily repair the hair.

-Some moisturizers and stylers include protein in their ingredients.
+Furthermore, some moisturizers and stylers include protein in their ingredients.
 These products may or may not cause your hair to become brittle but that is based on how abundant the protein is within the product and how often you use it.

 The further down on the ingredient list a protein is the least abundant it is.
 The higher the protein ingredient (hydrolyzed or otherwise) is on the list, the stronger the treatment will be.
-The only way to know exactly where protein falls in the ingredients (or if there’s any protein at all) is to read your product labels.
+Therefore, the only way to know exactly where protein falls in the ingredients (or if there’s any protein at all) is to read your product labels.

-DO NOT blindly trust what the manufacturer says about their products.
+Most importantly, DO NOT blindly trust what the manufacturer says about their products.
 Product claims can run from over-exaggerated to downright outlandish.
 The ingredient label is what you need to give your full attention to.

 Two store bought products that I’ve found to be very effective at strengthening the hair and putting a stop breakage are Aphogee Two Step Protein Treatment and Jamaican Black Castor Oil Protein Conditioner.
 The Aphogee is a very strong protein treatment and should be used for emergencies when breakage has gotten out of control.
 JBCO Protein conditioner is a great maintenance product but my staple protein conditioning treatment is a DIY goat’s milk and honey conditioner that I use faithfully every 2 weeks.

-Educating yourself about the products you are using is very important if your goal is to grow and maintain a healthy, balanced head of hair.
+In conclusion, educating yourself about the products you are using is very important if your goal is to grow and maintain a healthy, balanced head of hair.

 - Improper use of protein